matthew-andrews/workshop-making-it-work-offline/03-offline-todo/09-appcache/README.md

 - Service Worker might soon replace HTML5 Application Cache, although it is not currently usable in any browser, and neither Apple nor Microsoft have publicly committed to supporting it.
 - To enable the application cache, we’ll add a `manifest` attribute to the `html` element of the web page.

+We will cover the essential hacks needed to get AppCache to behave itself later in the course.

 #### `/index.html`

 ```html